CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ??? question "**Why is my analysis sitting in the Submitted state for so long?**"

     Analyses that use an app that runs on an HPC system can remain in the Submitted state for hours or even days.
-They may sit in in the queue in Submitted state waiting to run, along with other possibly long-running jobs that were in the queue first.
+They may sit in the queue in Submitted state waiting to run, along with other possibly long-running jobs that were in the queue first.
 Therefore, it may take several days for your analysis to get its turn to run.
-Once your analysis runs, its results will be returned to the Data Store and you will get a Notification that the analysis status has changed to Completed.
+Once your analysis runs, its results will be returned to the Data Store and you will get a notification that the analysis status is now Completed.

 ------------------------------------------------------------------------